Combustor: Air flow paths

-Cooling air is airflow that is injected through small holes in the liner to generate a layer (film) of cool air to protect the liner from the combustion temperatures.
+Cooling air is air that is injected through small holes in the liner to generate a layer (film) of cool air to protect the liner from the combustion temperatures.
 The implementation of cooling air has to be carefully designed so it does not directly interact with the combustion air and process.
 In some cases, as much as 50% of the inlet air is used as cooling air.
 There are several different methods of injecting this cooling air, and the method can influence the temperature profile that the liner is exposed to (see Liner, above).

 Types

 Can

 Can combustors are self-contained cylindrical combustion chambers.
 Each "can" has its own fuel injector, igniter, liner, and casing.
 The primary air from the compressor is guided into each individual can, where it is decelerated, mixed with fuel, and then ignited.
 The secondary air also comes from the compressor, where it is fed outside of the liner (inside of which is where the combustion is taking place).
 The secondary air is then fed, usually through slits in the liner, into the combustion zone to cool the liner via thin film cooling.

 In most applications, multiple cans are arranged around the central axis of the engine, and their shared exhaust is fed to the turbine(s).
 Can-type combustors were most widely used in early gas turbine engines, owing to their ease of design and testing (one can test a single can, rather than have to test the whole system).
 Can-type combustors are easy to maintain, as only a single can needs to be removed, rather than the whole combustion section.
 Most modern gas turbine engines (particularly for aircraft applications) do not use can combustors, as they often weigh more than alternatives.
 Additionally, the pressure drop across the can is generally higher than other combustors (on the order of 7%).
 Most modern engines that use can combustors are turboshafts featuring centrifugal compressors.